-The focus of container product development has shifted from the runtime engine and image format, where Docker quickly won, to workload orchestration and cluster management, where Kubernetes has become the standard.
+The focus container product development has shifted from the runtime engine and image format, where Docker quickly won, to workload orchestration and cluster management, where Kubernetes has become the standard.

 Kubernetes, however, presents a steep learning curve and can be complex to manage.
 Cloud platforms, such as Amazon Web Services (AWS) and Microsoft Azure, reduce the complexity of running a Kubernetes cluster.
 But, until recently, these platforms still required users to install and manage the underlying compute instances, as well as cluster management software.

 Now, the three major cloud providers offer fully managed Kubernetes services that eliminate this overhead.
 Amazon Elastic Container Service for Kubernetes (EKS) and Azure Container Service (AKS) have joined the previously released Google Kubernetes Engine (GKE), as well as third-party services, like Platform9 and StackPointCloud, as the most convenient ways to deploy and operate production-grade Kubernetes clusters.

 But how do those new offerings compare?
 Here's a look at the key differences between Amazon EKS and Microsoft's AKS and some guidance to choose between these two managed Kubernetes services.